Chai-mae/SpreadSheet/README.md

      }
      }
 ```
-**<h2>3-Saving Files</h2>**
+**<h2>3-Saving and Loading Files</h2>**
+*In this part we will implement several methods and slots to save and open files in two different format which are :
+   - the simple format (coordinate format)
+   - CSV format

+**Simple format**

 ![Screenshot_131](https://user-images.githubusercontent.com/93831197/146657457-7b9fffc0-c7d3-4cfe-9e18-a7ecdf32910b.png)

 **Saving Content**

-This private function is saving the content of our Spread Sheet in a simple format which stores the coordinate and the content of non empty cells .
+*This private function is saving the content of our Spread Sheet in a simple format which stores the coordinate and the content of non empty cells .

 Here is the code :
 ```javascript